 This paper summarizes exhaustively all the geothermal explorations undertaken in the Republic of Djibouti.
 The most advanced exploration prospects, recognized by deep drilling, are first described and analysed: Asal rift and Hanlé.
 Secondly, the Nord-Goubhet and Arta prospects are presented for their relatively complete surface studies.
-Finaly, the other potential geothermal zones summarized with a more detailed presentation for Obock and lake Abhé prospects. and the advancement of the exploration geothermal sector in the Republic of Djibouti.
+Finally, the other potential geothermal zones are summarized with a more detailed presentation for Obock and Lake Abhé prospects, and the advancement of geothermal exploration sector in the Republic of Djibouti.